Dolores M. Koch

-Dolores Mercedes Koch (née Gonzalez, 1928 - 11 June 2009) was a Cuban American literary critic and translator who was a pioneer in the area of microfiction.
+Dolores Mercedes Koch (née Gonzalez; 1928 - 11 June 2009) was a Cuban American literary critic and translator who was a pioneer in the area of microfiction.

 Biography

 Koch was born in Havana, Cuba in 1928.

-Dolores Koch received her PhD in Latin American Literature from the City University of New York, and in addition to her work on microfiction, translated to English several important Spanish-language works, including those of Laura Restrepo, Jorge Bucay, Alina Fernández, Emily Schindler, Enrique Joven, and her compatriot Reinaldo Arenas, whose work Before Night Falls was adapted to a film of the same name.
+Koch completed her higher education at the Graduate Center of the City University of New York.
+She received her PhD in Latin American Literature in 1986, and in addition to her work on microfiction, translated to English several important Spanish-language works, including those of Laura Restrepo, Jorge Bucay, Alina Fernández, Emily Schindler, Enrique Joven, and her compatriot Reinaldo Arenas, whose work Before Night Falls was adapted to a film of the same name.

 Her article (in Spanish) "El micro-relato en México: Torri, Arreola, Monterroso y Avilés Fabila", published in 1981, is the first critical work on microfiction in the Spanish-speaking world.

 Koch died at her home in New York on 11 June 2009.